isevirtus/llmscrumsurvey/README.md

-# Supplementary Material: "Large Language Models in Scrum Management: Findings from an International Survey of Practitioners"
+# Supplementary Material: "Large Language Models in Scrum Management: Insights from a Practitioner Survey"

 ## Overview

 This repository contains the supplementary material for the research paper **"Large Language Models in Scrum Management: Insights from a Practitioner Survey"** submitted to the **Journal of Systems and Software**.

-The study investigates how Agile practitioners currently use Large Language Models (AI chat assistants such as ChatGPT, Claude, and Gemini) to support **Scrum management activities** — spanning Scrum artifacts, events, and roles.
-Through an international online survey of 159 practitioners from **37 countries**, the research characterises usage patterns, perceived benefits, risks, and expectations for the future role of LLMs in Scrum practice.
+The study investigates how Agile practitioners report using Large Language Models (AI chat assistants such as ChatGPT, Claude, and Gemini) to support **Scrum management activities** — spanning Scrum artifacts, events, and roles.
+The survey received 159 submissions from 37 countries.
+After applying the documented filtering and consistency criteria, the main analyses use a final analytic sample of **79 respondents**.

 ---